ImmanuelHaffner/usb-multiboot/README.md

 The USB drive will have only a single partition.
 (I have tried using multiple partitions and chainloading them, but it did not work.)
-For the remainder of this guide, I will reference to the USB device with `/dev/sdX` and the first (and only) partition on this device as `/dev/sdX1`.
+For the remainder of this guide, I will refer to the USB device with `/dev/sdX` and to the first (and only) partition on this device as `/dev/sdX1`.

-# Prepare the USB drive
+## Prepare the USB drive

 Make sure the USB device is __not__ mounted.

-## Partitioning
+### Partitioning

 We start with partitioning our USB device.
 Run `fdisk` on the device.